openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_dynamic_shapes.md

 If the lower and upper bounds for a dimension are known, it is recommended to specify them, even if a plugin can execute a model without the bounds.

-### Preparing and Inferencing Dynamic Data
+## Preparing and Inferencing Dynamic Data

-Preparing a model with the `reshape` method is the first step.
-The second step is passing a tensor with an appropriate shape to infer request.
-This is similar to the [regular steps](integrate_with_your_application.md).
-However, tensors can now be passed with different shapes for the same executable model and even for the same inference request:
+After configuring a model with the `reshape` method, the next steps are to create tensors with the appropriate data shape and pass them to the model as an inference request.
+This is similar to the regular steps described in [Integrate OpenVINO™ with Your Application](integrate_with_your_application.md).
+However, tensors can now be passed into the model with different shapes.

+The sample below shows how a model can accept different input shapes.
+In the first case, the model runs inference on a 1x128 input shape and returns a result.
+In the second case, a 1x200 input shape is used, which the model can still handle because it is dynamically shaped.

 @sphinxtabset